Hongguang Emperor

-The Hongguang Emperor (5 September 1607 – 23 May 1646), personal name Zhu Yousong, was the first emperor of the Chinese Southern Ming dynasty.
+The Hongguang Emperor (5 September 1607 – 23 May 1646), personal name Zhu Yousong, was the first emperor of the Southern Ming dynasty of China.
 He was the grandson of the Wanli Emperor through his third son Zhu Changxun, and a cousin of the Chongzhen Emperor, the last emperor of the Ming dynasty.
 He reigned briefly in southern China from 1644 to 1645.

 In 1644, rebels led by Li Zicheng captured the Ming capital of Beijing, and the Chongzhen Emperor committed suicide.
 Two candidates for the throne then emerged in the auxiliary southern capital of Nanjing, but Zhu Yousong's supporters ensured his appointment as the Hongguang Emperor.
 In May 1645, Qing dynasty forces—who had defeated the rebels and established control over northern China—attacked Yangzhou, a city north of Nanjing.
 The battle was followed by the Qing forces crossing the Yangtze River and capturing Nanjing.
 The Hongguang Emperor fled to Wuhu, Anhui, but was captured in June and taken to Beijing, where he was executed in 1646.

 Early life

 Zhu Yousong, the future Hongguang Emperor, was born on 5 September 1607.
 He was the eldest son of Zhu Changxun, Prince of Fu, and his wife, Lady Yao.
-Zhu Changxun was the favorite son of the Wanli Emperor, who ruled the Ming dynasty from 1572 to 1620.
+Zhu Changxun was the favorite son of the Wanli Emperor, who ruled China's Ming dynasty from 1572 to 1620.
 His mother, Lady Zheng, was one of the Emperor's concubines.
 The Emperor and Lady Zheng wanted their son to become heir to the throne, but Zhu Changxun was not chosen due to pressure from officials who were part of the Donglin movement, a faction of scholar-officials that formed to oppose what they saw as moral and intellectual corruption during the late Ming.
 Instead, the Emperor appointed his eldest son Zhu Changluo, later the Taichang Emperor, as his successor.
 The Wanli Emperor provided for Zhu Changxun 120,000 hectares of land in the provinces of Henan, Shandong, and Hubei (then part of the Huguang Province), which had been confiscated from the local population.
 In 1614, Zhu Changxun went to his fief in Luoyang, Henan.
 He lived a life of luxury and splendor, and the administrators of his estates were known for their brutality towards their tenants.
 In 1617, the Wanli Emperor granted Zhu Yousong the title of Prince of Dechang.
 In 1640, peasant rebels led by Li Zicheng captured Luoyang.
 Li's rebels burned Zhu Changxun's palace for three days.
 They then proceeded to burn the prince and divide his roasted meat among themselves, with Li Zicheng even drinking the prince's blood.
 Zhu Yousong and his mother were able to escape, and in 1643, he was named the Prince of Fu in his father's place.